MichaelCurrin/python-package-quickstart/docs/index.md

 Note that a directory and a script are both considered a "module" in Python, if it can be imported.

-A main file is a script or an entrypoint to be run directly, but it might be considered a module if you import it from elsewhere.

 ### Init file

 See [init file](init-file.md) tutorial page.